hyperpolymath/action-trust-layers/.github/CONTRIBUTING.md

 ## Reporting issues

-- Bugs in `action-trust-layers`: file at `hyperpolymath/action-trust-layers/issues`.
+- Bugs in `action-trust-layers` (excluding security vulnerabilities): file at `hyperpolymath/action-trust-layers/issues`.

+- Security vulnerabilities: report privately to the maintainer as described in `SECURITY.adoc`.
+Do not file them in public issues.

 - Estate-wide concerns (policy, conventions, CI): file at `hyperpolymath/standards/issues`.